zstephens/telogator/README.md

 `samtools view subtel_aln.bam | python3 telogator.py -i - -o telogator_out/`

+For Nanopore reads which may contain systematic errors in telomere regions, using the `-k` input option to select `resources/nanopore_kmers.tsv` may be advised.
+See [this preprint](https://www.biorxiv.org/content/10.1101/2022.01.11.475254v1) for more information.

 ## (6) create plots and output report:

 `python3 merge_jobs.py -i telogator_out/`